YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ## Advance sed and grep
 ### sed with variables
 To make a combined database with multiple genomes, we technically only need to concatenate all the genome files and then use `makeblastdb`.
 However, it would be hard to know which contig or scaffold is from which sample.
 So, we are going back to `sed` to label these contigs/scaffolds.
-And although we do not necessarily need complicated coding to accomplish it, it's a good point to introduce you regular expressions.
+And although we do not necessarily need complicated coding to accomplish it, it's a good place to introduce you regular expressions.
 Just bear with me.

 If we look at our assemblies, each sequence have a sequence name start with `>`.
 The easiest way to add sample information is to replace `>` with `>[<sample name>]`.
 Note that because you are using `''` in `sed` and that will suppress the meaning of `$` for calling variables, so you'll need to use `''` to address it.
 Basically, if you want to replace variable `X` with variable `Y`, you should code